Band energy landscapes in twisted homobilayers of transition metal dichalcogenides: Interlayer hybridization models

 where the matrix elements read as follows:

-The quantity $\Delta_{{\rm VB}}^{SO} $ are the spin-orbit splitting in the correspond band, $\tau$ and $s=-\tau$ is the valley and spin index respectively.
+The quantity $\Delta_{{\rm VB}}^{SO} $ is the spin-orbit splitting in the correspond band, $\tau$ and $s=-\tau$ is the valley and spin index respectively.
 The other terms were already defined above.
-The effective hybridization Hamiltonian for conduction band at the K-point for P and AP are given by
+The effective hybridization Hamiltonian for conduction band at the K-valley for P and AP are given by

 where the matrix elements read